VMBlakelock/studiofettle-mind-body-studio/README.md

   - for Facebook icon

 - https://getbootstrap.com/
-  - reviewed and used throughout the project
+  - reviewed and used throughout the project, (Navbar and form)

 ### Media used